MalakaSupun/MS_Stopwatch-Timer-With-AudioPlay/README.md

 3. Audio Player [ MP3] 🔉

-All three of them are working currently and can be used as fully functional stopwatch or timer ..... otherwise we can used it as a mp3 player.
+All three of them are currently fully functional.
+You can be used at the same time or separately as a stopwatch, a timer ..... or a mp3 player.
 * You can use ![icons8-close-window-96](https://user-images.githubusercontent.com/71941117/190925878-cfd89ff7-c7a2-434b-9076-66833258f4f4.png)
 to close the application <br />